 Note: This is not a comprehensive list and new terms are being added over time.

-- Auto Reply is an action tracked when a phishing email has been replied to from an auto-responder set up for the target.
+- Auto-Reply is an action tracked when a phishing email has been replied to from an auto-responder set up for the target.
 The system looks for key phrases to help discern if user legitimately replied to a phishing email or not.
 Auto-Replies are not counted against targets on tests.

 - Clicked Completion depending on the template, clicked completion means that the target has entered information or clicked a link.